 The monks of Norcia at the Monastery of San Benedetto, Italy, announced a Chaplet of Divine Mercy in reparation as well.

-So: No Black Mass on Harvard Campus, No Official Harvard group involved in a Black Mass and massive amounts of b
+So: No Black Mass on Harvard Campus, No Official Harvard group involved in a Black Mass

 and against that a private party at the Chinese Restaurant.

 And all of this came because Catholics didn’t meekly accept Harvard’s plans.

 Update 3: Here is an account of what happened where the Catholic League and the American Society for the Protection of Tradition, Family and Property were praying a Rosary of Reparation